 What devices or browsers is the bug happening on?

 Is it affecting all iPhones on the most recent version of iOS?
 Or only iPhone 5s on iOS 9?
 Is it on all browsers, or just Internet Explorer 10?
 This ties into frequency.
 Much like the above issue, it will impact priority.
+Learn more in our guide to cross browser testing.

 It’s also helpful to have market share data for different devices/OS versions/browsers.
 This is especially true for your specific user base.
 Having that level of data lets you determine how relevant the bug is.
 If it’s a really uncommon/old version, the company might even consider ending formal support for it, removing the need to fix the bug.